DenseGAP: Graph-Structured Dense Correspondence Learning with Anchor Points: Experiments

 \section{Experiments}

-This section starts with the training dataset and implementation details, followed by the evaluations of our approach on different applications.
-Finally, we conduct a comprehensive ablation study of the proposed network structure and demonstrate its effectiveness and robustness.
+This section starts with training datasets and implementation details, followed by the evaluations of our approach on diverse tasks.
+Finally, we conduct a comprehensive ablation study of the proposed network structure.
+For training details and more results, please refer to the supplementary material.

-\paragraph{Training Datasets.} Our model is trained with MegaDepth~\cite{DBLP:conf/cvpr/LiS18} and ScanNet~\cite{DBLP:conf/cvpr/DaiCSHFN17} for outdoor and indoor scenes respectively.
-The former consists of over 600,000 preprocessed image pairs introduced by CAPS~\cite{DBLP:conf/eccv/WangZHS20}.
-We follow the same training and validation split with 130 scenes for training and 37 for validation.
-ScanNet is a large-scale indoor dataset with 1513 training scenes and 100 testing scenes.
-We use the same training and testing image pairs as~\cite{DBLP:conf/cvpr/SarlinDMR20} in our experiments.
+\paragraph*{Datasets} Our model is trained with MegaDepth~\cite{DBLP:conf/cvpr/LiS18} and ScanNet~\cite{DBLP:conf/cvpr/DaiCSHFN17} for outdoor and indoor scenes respectively.
+MegaDepth~\cite{DBLP:conf/cvpr/LiS18} consists of over 600,000 preprocessed image pairs introduced by CAPS~\cite{DBLP:conf/eccv/WangZHS20}.
+We follow the same split of 130 scenes for training and 37 for validation.
+ScanNet is a large-scale indoor dataset, which is split into 1,513 training scenes and 100 testing scenes, same as~\cite{DBLP:conf/cvpr/SarlinDMR20}.

-\paragraph{Implementation Details.} We adopt a modified ResNet-18~\cite{DBLP:conf/cvpr/HeZRS16} as backbone to extract feature maps.
-The size of coarse and fine feature maps are $\frac{1}{8}$ and $\frac{1}{2}$ of the input image size respectively.
+\paragraph*{Implementation Details} We adopt a modified ResNet-18~\cite{DBLP:conf/cvpr/HeZRS16} as backbone to extract feature maps.
 We set the number of layers $N_l$ to 4 and attention heads to 4 as well.
-While searching the correspondence in fine-level features, we set the window size as $\frac{1}{8}$ of the fine-level feature map's size.
-The learning rate is initially set to $0.0001$, and reduced by half after each 50K iterations.
-We train our model for 120K iterations and fine-tune it with anchor points predicted by SuperGlue~\cite{DBLP:conf/cvpr/SarlinDMR20} for additional 20K iterations.
-When testing, we limit the number of input anchor points to 500.
-For more details about the implementation, please refer to the supplementary material.
+When searching the correspondence in fine-level features, we set the window size as $1 /8$ of the feature map size.

-\paragraph{Performance.} We use PyTorch~\cite{DBLP:conf/nips/PaszkeGMLBCKLGA19} to train our model on a single NVIDIA Tesla V100 with batch size 5, which requires approximately 28 GB memory.
-The total training time is about 36 hours.
-As for testing, it takes about 173 milliseconds and 2.9 GB GPU memory with a NVIDIA GeForce GTX 1080 Ti to generate feature maps and solve 2000 query points on a $480\times640$ image.